Oregon TE Kenyon Sadiq Scouting Report

 Pro Comparison

-Image 3: TE Delani Walker (82) during his breakout 2015 season with the Tennessee Titans where he caught 133 passes for 1088 yards and 8 touchdowns
+Image 3: TE Delani Walker (82) during his breakout 2015 season with the Tennessee Titans

 With both being versatile, high-end athletes at TE, Delani Walker and Kenyon Sadiq share many similarities.
 During his prime with the Titans, Walker was one of NFL’s best after-the-catch weapons due to his rare athleticism for a 248 lb player.
 Though unexpected for a TE his size, Walker was a capable run blocker that allowed him to see playtime on neutral/run-downs and be a factor when blocking DBs and EDGEs.
-Similarly, Sadiq’s versatility, athleticism, and blocking ability will allow him to be an immediate weapon that has the upside to develop into one of the premier TEs in the NFL (and potentially the best offensive player in the 2026 draft class).
+Similarly, Sadiq’s versatility, athleticism, and blocking ability will allow him to be an immediate weapon that has the upside to develop into one of the premier pass catchers in the NFL (and potentially the best offensive player in the 2026 draft class).

 Date Published: 10/01/2025

-Date Last Updated: 10/01/2025
+Date Last Updated: 12/30/2025